Gravitational Foundations and Exact Solutions in $n$-Dimensional Fractional Cosmology: Summary and conclusions

+In this paper, we first introduce a generalized version scalar field cosmology with a non-canonical kinetic term in $n$ dimensions.
+Under appropriate transformations, these models can be recast into the form of standard scalar field theories with canonical kinetic terms, namely, standard Einstein-scalar field system, ESFS).
+The SB framework, as a particular case of these models, constitutes the main focus of the present work.
+In particular, our analysis in Sections \ref{FLRW-SB-Cosmology}-\ref{SecIV}is devoted to this theory.

+In Section \ref{SecII}, we again focused on the general framework of scalar field cosmology with a non-canonical kinetic term, without assuming a specific metric.
+We then introduced a time-dependent kernel into the corresponding action and derived the corresponding field equations.

-Concerning the Bianchi identities and the requirements for the effective EMT to be conserved, we briefly mention the following.
-It is generally accepted that, in any metric theory of gravity, local conservation of the EMT is derived from $\nabla_{\mu}G^{\mu\nu}\equiv0$.
-In our model, including the fractional--time kernel modifies the gravitational sector, see equation \eqref{SB-eq1}.
-Consequently, along with the continuity equation \eqref{eff-Con}, we can investigate whether the effective EMT remains divergence free under small departures from FLRW or breaks covariance; namely, the Noether second theorem (local symmetries).
-Therefore, in Section \ref{Pert-Dyn}, we developed the perturbative framework of the fractional cosmological model in its most general form, where a generic function $\mathcal{J}(\phi)$ multiplies the kinetic term and the kernel $\xi(t)$ enters as a key element in the field equations.
-We have shown that the first order Friedmann equations play a crucial role in ensuring the consistent propagation of scalar perturbations and are closely related to the fractional KG equation and the fractional Mukhanov--Sasaki equation.
+In Section \ref{Pert-Dyn}, we developed the perturbative framework of the cosmological model established in Section \ref{SecII}, where a generic function $\mathcal{J}(\phi)$ multiplies the kinetic term and the kernel $\xi(t)$ enters as a key element in the field equations.
+We have shown that the first order Friedmann equations play a crucial role in ensuring the consistent propagation of scalar perturbations and are closely related to the corresponding KG equation and the generalized Mukhanov--Sasaki equation.

 Furthermore, we demonstrated that the perturbed Einstein equations are not independent, but rather interconnected as a consequence of the diffeomorphism invariance of the action.
-This observation is directly linked to the Bianchi identities and Noether’s second theorem, and guarantees that the effective EMT, including both the scalar and kernel sectors, remains covariantly conserved even at the perturbative level.
-As a result, the framework not only renders the derivation of the fractional Mukhanov--Sasaki equation transparent, but also strengthens the internal consistency of our fractional model in cosmological analyses.
+This observation is directly linked to the Bianchi identities and Noether's second theorem, and guarantees that the effective EMT, including both the scalar and kernel sectors, remains covariantly conserved even at the perturbative level.
+As a result, the framework not only renders the derivation of the generalized Mukhanov--Sasaki equation transparent, but also strengthens the internal consistency of our fractional model in cosmological analyses.

 It is worth briefly describing the results of Section \ref{Pert-Dyn}, and mention the key differences with the corresponding standard model.
 In summary, the perturbation equations of the fractional cosmological model exhibit several fundamental differences compared to their standard counterparts ($\xi=\mathrm{const}$, $\mathcal J=1$):